GuruCharan94/azure-devops-extensions/README.md

 ## Contact

-- For issues, bugs, and feature requests, please raise an issue in [this GitHub repository](https://github.com/GuruCharan94/azure-devops-extensions).
+- For issues, bugs, and feature requests, please [raise an issue](https://github.com/GuruCharan94/azure-devops-extensions/issues/new).
 - You should also join us in the [Azure DevOps Slack Channel](http://www.azuredevops.club/) Slack Channel.